 Buddhist Sites:

-Nepal's third most practiced religion is Islam, with around 4.4% of the total population.
+Nepal's third most practiced Religion is Islam, with around 4.4% of the population.
 Most of them live in Terai, the southern region of Nepal.
-Ramadan is one of the main parts of Islam, a month of fasting that is observed every year.
-They break this fast at the end of the month by celebrating Eid al-Fitr, when family and friends get together to eat delicious traditional delicacies.
+Ramadan is one of the main parts of Islam, a month of fasting observed every year.
+They break this fast at the end of the month by celebrating Eid al-Fitr when family and friends get together to eat delicious traditional delicacies.
 Many invite non-Muslim neighbors and friends to partake in the food and culture, and mosques give food and clothes to the needy.
-This shows that despite a smaller population, Muslim people positively impact Nepali society and are an essential part of our overall national identity.
+Despite a smaller population, Muslim people positively impact Nepali society and are essential to our national identity.

 Kirat in Nepal